Skip to navigation Skip to content

 Automatic letters

-Automatic letters are produced as a result of claim processing or a reassessment or cancellation activity.
-These include rate information and how the rate was calculated and list the customer's rights and responsibilities on the back.
+Automatic letters are issued as a result of claim processing, a reassessment or cancellation activity.
+These include details of the customers entitlement, how it was calculated and explains the customer's rights and responsibilities.

 Manual letters